-Batch XMI Export
+Batch Export Controlled Packages

-You can export a group of Controlled Packages to XMI in one step.
+You can export a group of Controlled Packages to Native/XMI format in one step.

-Ribbon Publish > Model Exchange > Export XML > Batch Export Controlled Packages
+Ribbon Publish > Model Exchange > Export Package > Batch Export Controlled Packages Packages

-Export a group of Controlled Packages to XMI
+Export a group of Controlled Packages

-Step Action 1 Open the 'Batch XMI Export' dialog using one of the access methods.
-2 The 'Batch XMI Export' dialog lists all of the Controlled Packages in the current Project.
+Ste p Action 1 Open the 'Batch Export Controlled Packages' dialog using one of the access methods.
+2 The 'Batch Export Controlled Packages' dialog lists all of the Controlled Packages in the current Project.
 Select the checkbox against each Package to include in this export run.

 Select the 'Select All' checkbox to select all Packages in the list.
 3 Select the 'Restore Cross References Without Prompting' checkbox to automatically restore any missing cross-Package references without displaying a prompt.
 4 To save this configuration as the default, click on the Save Settings button.
 5 Click on the Run Export button.
 Enterprise Architect cycles through each checked Package and exports it using the options specified in the 'Package Control Options' dialog.
-As long as a valid filename exists, Enterprise Architect exports the Package to XMI and proceeds to the next Package.
+As long as a valid filename exists, Enterprise Architect exports the Package to Native/XMI file and proceeds to the next Package.

-- The 'Restore Cross References Without Prompting' checkbox is enabled only if the option 'Report Cross Package Reference Deletions (XMI 1.1)' is set on the 'XML Specifications' page of the 'Preferences' dialog - The option is applicable only to XMI 1.1 Controlled Packages
+- The 'Restore Cross References Without Prompting' checkbox is enabled only if the option 'Report Cross Package Reference Deletions (XMI 1.1)' is set on the 'XML Specifications' page of the 'Preferences' dialog - The option is applicable only to XMI 1.1 Controlled

+Packages

-Batch XMI Import
+Batch Import Controlled Packages

-You can import a group of Controlled Packages from XMI into Enterprise Architect in one step.
+You can import a group of Controlled Packages from Native/XMI format into Enterprise Architect in one step.

-As the system processes each Package, it updates the 'Status' column against each Package name on the 'Batch XMI Import' dialog.
+As the system processes each Package, it updates the 'Status' column against each Package name on the 'Batch XMI Controlled Packages' dialog.